ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/033000 Cast-in-Place Concrete.md

    1. Immediately upon the removal of forms, voids shall be neatly filled with cement mortar, non-shrink grout, or epoxy bonding agent and repair mortar as required for the application and as directed by the City Engineer.
 2. The surfaces of concrete exposed to view shall be smooth and free from projections or depressions.
 3. Exposed surfaces of concrete not poured against forms, such as horizontal or sloping surfaces, shall be screeded to a uniform surface, steel-toweled to densify the surface, and finished to a light broom finish.
-1. 3.06 PROTECTION AND CURING OF CONCRETE**
-   1. The Contractor shall protect all concrete against damage.
+1. 3.06 PROTECTION AND CURING OF CONCRETE*   1.
+The Contractor shall protect all concrete against damage.
 Exposed surfaces of new concrete shall be protected from the direct rays of the sun by covering them with plastic film wrap and by keeping them damp for at least 7 days after the concrete has been placed, or by using an approved curing process.
 Exposed surfaces shall be protected from frost by covering with tarps for at least 5 days after pouring.
 1. 3.07 REPAIRS TO DAMAGED CONCRETE SURFACES
    1. Minor surface damage to hardened cast-in-place or precast concrete may be repaired, at the discretion of the City Engineer, using the specified materials in accordance with the manufacturer's recommendations and the following procedures:
       1.